Site Uncertain: New ways of understanding site specificity, from an artistic, curatorial and educational perspectiveMere om projektet

 The project is based at The Royal Danish Academy of Fine Arts and lead by curator and PhD Fellow Charlotte Sprogøe in collaboration with Carla Zaccagnini Professor at the School for Conceptual & Contextual Practices.

-Image from an earlier part of my research project.
-George Henry Longly ‘searchers’, 2019.
+Image: Earlier part of research project, George Henry Longly ‘searchers’, 2019.